PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 You can access the documentation landing page by opening ``docs/_build/html/index.html`` with your browser of choice.

-When editing documentation, please make sure to fix any warnings that arise.
+When writing documentation, please make sure to fix any warnings that arise.
 To enforce this, the ``build_docs`` environment is set to fail on encountering any warnings via the ``-W`` flag to ``sphinx-build``.